KingerNL/KingerNL/README.md

 ## I'm a Student, Engineer, Athletic and developer!!

 - 🌱 I’m currently further developing my C and python (Computer Vision) skills.
-- 🔭 Currently going to school for: Pre-Master Robotics.
+- 🔭 Currently going to school for: Masters in Robotics.
 - 🥅 2025 Goals: Continue my Masters degree and Learn more about Robot Dyanmics and AI.
 - ⚡ Fun fact: I've 3D printed my own RC Plane.